JWT Authentication & JWKS¶

 - Checkout app requests a JWT from the Tributary API

-- API reads on-chain state, builds subscription claims, signs with ES256 key
+- API reads on-chain state, builds payment claims, signs with ES256 key

 - User is redirected to the merchant's